Tilicho Lake Trek- 11 days

 Travel Insurance

-We recommend travel insurance covering emergency air evacuation and medical bills to join the Tilicho Lake Trek with us, and it is not mandatory.
+We recommend travel insurance covering emergency air evacuation and medical bills to join the Tilicho Lake Trek with us, but it is not mandatory.
 Even though we ensure the trip goes smoothly without medical assistance, we cannot guarantee it 100%.
 Trekking at a high altitude has a few limitations that may harm your health.
-As we talked about altitude sickness earlier, in the worst case (if the symptoms escalate), In a critical situation where severe symptoms have occurred, we are arranging an air evacuation to transport the patient to the hospital.
+As we talked about altitude sickness earlier, in the worst case (if the symptoms escalate), in a critical situation where severe symptoms have occurred, we are arranging an air evacuation to transport the patient to the hospital.
 Which varies from person to person.
 So, we ask our guests to get well-covered travel insurance for their safety.

 Is the Tilicho Lake Trek Worth It?

 Yes, the Tilicho Lake trek is worth it.
 It is one of the most adventurous and satisfying treks in Nepal.
 The trail is full of natural beauty, like rivers, lush forests, beautiful valleys, waterfalls, and picturesque villages.
 The landscapes and mountain panorama are breathtaking.
 At a reasonable price, you get to explore the second-highest lake in the world and make memories worth cherishing for a lifetime.
+Annapurna region is a hidden gem for adventure seekers.
+During the Tilicho Lake trek, you cross very beautiful, charming villages.
+Every step you fall in love with nature and people.

 FAQs